EricaKimCanada/goodmeals/README.md

 ## Purpose

-This is a personal project.
+This is a school project.

 ## Product Overview